gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 always return `'thunder'`, if not will return `'rain'` or `'clear'` based on the current weather.

 With one arg, (either `'clear'`, `'rain` or `'thunder'`), returns the number of remaining ticks for that weather type.
 NB: It can thunder without there being a thunderstorm, there has to be both rain and thunder to form a storm.
+So if running `weather()` returns `'thunder'`, you can use `weather('rain')>0` to see if there's a storm going on.

-With two args, sets the weather to `type` for `ticks` ticks.
+With two args, sets the weather to that `type` for `ticks` ticks.

 ## Block and World querying